badoet/ionic-framework/core/src/components/popover/readme.md

 ## Types

-Below you will find all of the custom types for `ion-popover`:
+Below you will find all of the custom types for `syg-popover`:

 ```typescript
 type PopoverSize = 'cover' | 'auto';